Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_4_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICARE ADVANTAGE
-For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is he Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
+For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is he ae Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
-The | emeccare Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
+The = Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentage.
-[Speciality PhysicianGroup—SSCSCSCisdY
 Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Per Service Services Codes Schedule multiplied by one hundred eight percent
 108%
-Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Per Service Biologicals Codes Schedule multiplied by one hundred percent (100%
+Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Per Service Biologicals Codes Schedule multiplied by one hundred percent (100%)
-Laboratory Services Applicable CPT/HCPCS Medicare Clinical Per Service Codes Laboratory Fee Schedule multiplied by forty five percent (45%
+Laboratory Services Applicable CPT/HCPCS Medicare Clinical Per Service Codes Laboratory Fee Schedule multiplied by forty five percent (45%!
 Durable Medical Equipment, | Applicable CPT/HCPCS Medicare Durable Medical Per Service Prosthetics, Orthotics, and Codes Equipment,
 Supplies Prosthetics/Orthotics, and
 Supplies Fee Schedule
 multiplied by sixty five
-percent (65%
+percent (65%)
-Professional Services for Applicable CPT/HCPCS one hundred percent Anesthesia Codes (100%) Medicare anesthesia conversion factor, Medicare time units, and Medicare base units, multiplied by one hundred percent (100%
+Professional Services for Applicable CPT/HCPCS one hundred percent Anesthesia Codes (100%) Medicare anesthesia conversion factor, Medicare time units, and Medicare base units, multiplied by one hundred percent (100%)
 Plan shall compensate non-physician Primary Care Providers and Specialty Provider Individuals based on Medicare's percentage adjustments to the Medicare Physician Fee Schedule for each type of Provider.
 When determining the amount payable to Provider, any reimbursement terms in this Agreement that are based, in